lombardo-chcg/websocket-scala/README.md

 val myHeaders = Map("Authorization" -> "Bearer xxxxxxxxxxxxxx")

 val socket = Websocket(
   url = "wss://echo.websocket.org",
   behavior = WebsocketBehavior.empty,
-  headers = myHeaders
+  requestHeaders = myHeaders
 )

 socket.connect()
 ```

 ## Message Handling

 According the WebSocket Protocol (RFC 6455) a websocket message may be sent either complete, or in chunks.
 At this time, `websocket-scala` only deals in complete Text messages.

 This does not mean that partial Text messages are not processed however.  `websocket-scala` takes advantage of a feature in [Project Tyrus](https://tyrus-project.github.io/) which caches partial messages and delivers the full payload to the event listener.

 #### Future Work

 - handle partial text message
 - support binary messages